David Amoo

 He began his career at Liverpool, making his debut in the UEFA Europa League in July 2010.
 He spent the 2010–11 and 2011–12 seasons on loan at Milton Keynes Dons, Hull City and Bury, before signing with Preston North End in May 2012.
-He moved on to Tranmere Rovers January 2013.
-He joined Carlisle United in June 2013 and would win the club's Player of the Year award for the 2013–14 season, though Carlisle were relegated out of League One.
+He moved on to Tranmere Rovers in January 2013.
+He joined Carlisle United in June 2013.
+He would win the club's Player of the Year award for the 2013–14 season, though Carlisle were relegated out of League One.
 He moved north of the border to play for Scottish Premiership club Partick Thistle in July 2015.
-After two seasons in Scotland he returned south and joined Cambridge United in May 2017.
-He opted to leave Cambridge in favour of a move to Port Vale in July 2019 and helped the club to win promotion out of League Two via the play-offs in 2022.
+After two seasons in Scotland, he returned south and joined Cambridge United in May 2017.
+He left Cambridge in favour of a move to Port Vale in July 2019.
+He helped the club to win promotion out of League Two via the play-offs in 2022.
 He joined Stevenage in August 2022 and moved on to Crewe Alexandra five months later.
+He joined non-League side Ebbsfleet United in June 2023 and was loaned to Welling United in March 2024.
+He came out of retirement to play for Dubai club Irish in February 2025.